How to Build A Residential Wine Cellar – Tips for Beginners

 Building the room includes preparing the floor, walls, and ceilings.
 It involves running the drain lines and ducting for your refrigeration system, running your electrical and lighting lines.
 Laying floors, insulating, applying a vapor barrier, and finishing the walls as well as the ceiling.
 Installation of any overhead lighting is usually considered part of the build out as well.

-Your own experienced contractor and electrician can be used for this part of your cellar construction.
-Using a contractor that says he has built wine cellars before does not guarantee that you will get a room constructed correctly.
+Your own experienced wine cellar expert and electrician can be used for this part of your cellar construction.
+Using a company that has built wine cellars before does not guarantee that you will get a room constructed correctly.
 Therefore you, and they, usually need to be educated on how a wine cellar should be constructed.
-Building a wine room is NOT the same as constructing a regular room in a house.
+Building a residential wine room is NOT the same as constructing a regular room in a house.

-Make sure your contractor builds your room to the CORRECT specifications.
+Make sure the team you hire builds your room to the CORRECT specifications.

 Installing a Wine Cellar – Wine Rack Assembly